 We are excited you’ve decided to apply to the Kellogg School of Management and look forward to learning more about you.
 Our application process is designed to give us a sense of who you are, what drives you and why you think the Kellogg Evening & Weekend MBA Program is a good fit for you.

 The most important thing you can do throughout this process is to be your authentic self.
 We can’t stress enough that there are no “right” or “wrong” answers.
-Rather, we encourage you to tell your story as authentically and honestly as possible, because we truly want to get to know you and the experiences that helped shape you into the person you are today.
+Rather, we encourage you to tell your story as genuinely and honestly as possible, because we truly want to get to know you and the experiences that shaped you into the person you are today.